By Divia Harilela, D'Vine

 “It’s also integral that a designer be able to find good partners to work with for the long-term.
 If you look to build trust with factories and suppliers, it really goes a long way later.
 I wouldn’t be here today unless I made those relationships with people.

 “It’s also important that they try to work within their means.
-Don’t rush and give yourself time and be patience.
+Don’t rush and give yourself time and be patient.
 You don’t have to do everything now.
 It’s nice to be successful early but that comes with negatives.

 “Finally, everyone needs to grow a thick skin.
 Criticism is everywhere but there’s a difference between comments from someone in the industry who is trying to help you, as opposed to someone who is just bashing you.
 You have to learn the difference,” she says.